How to clean kitchen cabinets – 7 easy steps for a hygienic finish

 (Image credit: Getty Images | Gremlin)

-Start at the top to avoid any dust from falling onto clean surfaces below and undoing all your hard work, because unless your kitchen cabinets sit flush with the ceiling, the tops are the ideal surface to harbor hidden dust – and being out of sight, out of mind it can accumulate quickly.
+Start at the top to avoid any dust from falling onto clean surfaces below and undoing all your hard work, because unless your kitchen cabinets sit flush with the ceiling, the tops are the ideal surface to harbour hidden dust – and being out of sight, out of mind it can accumulate quickly.

 To remove the dust most effectively we recommend using a handheld vacuum to tackle the majority of the dust then take a damp cloth to wipe over the surface to remove the remaining traces.